drgmk/sdb/howto.md

 - [ ] www-queryable basic parameters for each system
 - [ ] Daily list of results for targets that appeared in astro-ph
 - [ ] Include as many tables of photometry as possible, particularly far-IR/mm ones
-- [ ] Complete list of IRs spectra, currently an auto download that misses things (e.g. ptg=1)
+- [ ] Complete list of IRS spectra, currently an auto download that misses things (e.g. ptg=1)
 - [ ] Way for user to see which SEDs are available to them
 - [ ] Better SED fitting software, current is very good, but disk models basic/crappy
 - [ ] Management of SED fitting configuration, so far global (i.e. non-existent)